|

 across on my rambles through the parks and gardens here.
 There was just one snag: although there was a world full of

-natural wonders waiting to be discovered, most of it remained exotic and unfamiliar, and a lot of interesting details escaped
+natural wonders waiting to be discovered, most of it remained exotic and unfamiliar and a lot of interesting details escaped

 my notice.